Meet the Instructors

 Biography:

-Lisa Ryan is the founder and Chief Appreciation Strategist at Grategy.
-As a keynote speaker, she leverages her extensive experience across a wide range of industries, from healthcare to manufacturing, to inspire positivity and gratitude strategies in workplace environments.
-Lisa's approach helps enhance employee engagement, retention, and workplace culture.
-Her insights are informed by her background in sales, marketing, and human resources, as well as her non-traditional educational path, where she worked all day and attended classes at night, completing her MBA over 14 years at Tri-C and Cleveland State University.
-Lisa is also an author, with books focusing on engagement strategies in various professional environments.
+Lisa Ryan is the founder and chief appreciation strategist at Grategy.
+As a keynote speaker, she leverages her extensive experience across a wide range of industries, from health care to manufacturing, inspiring positivity and gratitude strategies in workplace environments.
+Ryan's approach helps enhance employee engagement, retention and workplace culture.
+Her insights are informed by her background in sales, marketing and human resources, as well as her nontraditional educational path — where she worked all day and attended classes at night, completing her MBA over 14 years at Tri-C and Cleveland State University.
+Ryan is also an author, with books focusing on engagement strategies in various professional environments.

 Why did you decide to become an entrepreneur?